infinum/qa-handbook/Tools/Using Git - Basics.md

 ### What is GitHub?
 GitHub is a cloud-based Git repository hosting service, i.e. a web-based Git repository.
 GitHub provides:

-* a free and easy place to use Git
+ - a free and easy place to use Git

-* a cloud to store your code in
+ - a cloud to store your code in

-* various features for easier collaboration with other people
+ - various features for easier collaboration with other people

 ## Terminology
-***Repository*** (often called ‘repo’) is a location where your files and folders are stored.
+**Repository** (often called ‘repo’) is a location where your files and folders are stored.

-***Origin*** is the name of the originally cloned remote repository.
+**Origin** is the name of the originally cloned remote repository.
 The name *origin* is used instead of the repository's URL for easier referencing.

-***Main*** is the name of the default branch that git creates when first creating a repository.
+**Main** is the name of the default branch that git creates when first creating a repository.
 In most cases, *main* means the *main branch*.
-Sometimes you might hear or read about the *master branch*, which is the old default branch name and you can still see it in some older projects.
+Sometimes you might hear or read about the *master branch*, which is the old default branch name that you can still see in some older projects.

 The names *main* and *origin* are a standard convention and don't have a special meaning.
 Although they can be renamed to whatever you want, it’s better to leave them as it is.